Amarinder1/vue-intro/README.md

 # vue-intro

-####In order to use Vue.js, I put <script src="https://unpkg.com/vue@2.5.2/dist/vue.js"></script>, my html file.
+####In order to use Vue.js, I put <script src="https://unpkg.com/vue@2.5.2/dist/vue.js"></script>, in my html file.
 This is also just for development mode.
 Other options for installing Vue.js and how to get production mode can be found at https://vuejs.org/v2/guide/installation.html

 I chose to research Vue.js because it is a front-end framework.
 I first learned of Vue.js in the lesson plan.